Match Preview: Durham Women v Essex Women

 Wednesday 23 April | 10:30am start

-A new era of Women’s Cricket begins tomorrow as Essex take on Durham Cricket in the opening fixture of the Metro Bank One Day Cup.
+A new era of women’s cricket begins tomorrow as Essex Women take on Durham Women in the opening fixture of the Metro Bank One Day Cup.

 The Women’s One Day Cup gets underway with a thrilling curtain-raiser as Durham host Essex in what promises to be an exciting encounter between the two sides.